-The build architecture view of GCC is shown in Fig. 3; the details were manually reverse engineered from the log file of an actual build of GCC 2.7.2.3 on a Sun Solaris 2.6 server with the bootstrapping build option turned on.
+The build architecture view of this aspect of GCC is shown in Fig. 5; the details were manually reverse engineered from the log file of an actual build of GCC 2.7.2.3 on a Sun Solaris 2.6 server with the bootstrapping build option turned on.

-The build architecture view captures the dynamic behaviours and configurations of the build process of GCC.
+This build architecture view shows the dynamic behaviour and configurations of the build process of GCC.
 The constructs of the view, such as boxes and arrows, have different semantics from other architectural views we have been familiar with.
 For example, in the traditional module view, the software system is represented as a static structure of a group of programming modules, while the links between components (modules) represent the semantic dependencies and run-time interactions.
 In the process view, the system is represented as a snapshot of a running organism with different processes collaborating with each other.
 However, the build architecture view is much more similar to a time-space diagram.
 The components inside the view do not co-exist at the same moment.
-The sequence of event happens in the order of from top to the bottom, and from the left to the right.
+The sequence of events happen in the order of from top to the bottom, and from the left to the right.
 The components, which should be interpreted as either static data or execution units, came into existence in sequence along with the events that modelled as arrows in the view.
 The arrows between components also represent the build-time (dynamic) dependencies between compilation entities.

-2The gcc compiler supports various extensions to the C language that are not part of the ANSI C standard, such as comments that begin with "//".
+&lt;sup>4The gcc compiler supports various extensions to the C language that are not part of the ANSI C standard, such as comments that begin with "//".
 Many systems, such as the Linux kernel, take advantage of these language extensions.
 However, since GCC is usually first compiled by a non-GCC C compiler, the GCC system itself is written entirely in ANSI C.

-3.1.2 Automatic Code Generation During Build-Time
+3.1.2 Automatic code generation during build-time